 On Friday evening, you will have a chance to ‘meet the teachers’.
 Our African artists will tell stories of their lives in Africa.

-We will have a dance party to finish the night with the awesome DJ Shabba Eshun!
+Too finish the night we have the awesome DJ Shabba Eshun!

 Mohamed Bangoura (Guinea) – drum, dundun dance